idaholab/ResDEEDS/README.md

 1. Create `config/local.json` and override default config settings as needed.
 At a minimum, override `"app_secret_key"` with a random string.

 ## Running the app
+### Windows
-1. Navigate into the project folder on the command line: Find "resilience_calculator" folder -> Right-click on folder location in address bar and copy address -> Input 'cd ' and paste folder location address into CMD terminal or PowerShell
+1. Navigate into the project folder on the command line (use CMD, PowerShell, or GitBash directly - we don't recommend running it in an IDE-integrated terminal currently).
+Find "resilience_calculator" folder -> Right-click on folder location in address bar and copy address -> Input 'cd ' and paste folder location address into CMD terminal or PowerShell

 1. Activate the Python virtual environment.
     'venv\Scripts\activate'

 1. Run `python src/app.py`.

+### Linux
+1. Run `install/run.sh`.

 ## Accessing the app
 In a web browser, visit the URL printed on the console during startup (e.g. http://127.0.0.1:5000).